openziti/crl/README.md

 ### Creating a PKCS #12 File

 The code signing tool of choice desires a PKCS#12 file to be supplied.
 The following command is run to produce a PKCS#12 file.
-During the process a password prompt is generated and a strong password was supplied.
+During the process a password file named `.pfxpass` should be created containing the strong password to use for the PKCS#12 file.
+This file is ignored via .gitignore and **MUST NOT** be committed.
+If committed even accidentally the signing cert needs to be revoked.

     openssl pkcs12 \
         -export \
         -inkey openziti.signing.rsa.key \
         -in certs/openziti.signing.2021.rsa.pem \
-        -out openziti.signing.2021.rsa.pfx
+        -out openziti.signing.2021.rsa.pfx \
+        -password "pass:$(cat .pfxpass)"

 ### Verify The Signing Certificate